Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Wood Woad.md

   - Wood Woad
 ---
 # [[5.
 Mechanics\Bestiary\Plant\Wood Woad.md|Wood Woad]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-266*
+266, Volo's Guide to Monsters p.
+198*

 A wood woad is a powerful bipedal Plant invested with the soul of someone who gave up life to become an everlasting guardian.